 - Changing your average daily budget.
-Your average daily budget factors into bid optimisation.
+Your average daily budget factors into bid optimization.
 If you change your average daily budget often, it may take time for Etsy’s bid management system to reach optimal bids again.

 - Changing the country you’re advertising in.
 If you choose to target a new country you haven't previously advertised in, it can take time for your ads to gain traction in that market.
 This is because a change in your target country will essentially be a new campaign.

 Your items must also follow Google's policies.
 For more information about how to comply with Google’s policies, read this guide.